There are so many fun ways to capture and cherish the precious memories of our kids’ childhoods.

-Video interviews capture kids’ speech patterns, vocabulary, personality, attention span and other idiosyncrasies so much better than candid videos can.
-I absolutely cherish Z’s early video interviews and I wish I could have kept the practice going longer.
+Video interviews capture kids’ speech patterns, vocabulary, personality, attention span and other idiosyncrasies even better than candid videos can.
+I absolutely cherish Z’s early video interviews and I wish we’d kept the practice going longer.

 I haven’t tried to video interview her in years – maybe I should see if she’ll agree to a quick video interview before her big double-digit birthday next month!